|A native Texan, singer/songwriter Hank Slaughter has been

 relaxing evening of music and laughter.

-the fun of entertaining people, and the occasional
+music, the fun of entertaining people, and of course the

 Now based in Dallas, Hank has been writing & playing music as long as

 he can remember.
 Starting on drums at an early age, he soon learned

 the guitar was more portable and, frankly, “chicks dig guitar players"